Why did you create this blog?

-Would you be willing to do some historical research on our village, church, or the War memorials that are so common around Cambridgeshire?
+Would you be willing to do some historical research on our village, church, or the War memorials that are so common?

 Yes, I certainly would.
-In fact, I am trying to delve through the fascinating and ancient history of my own village which was mentioned in Domesday Book and was settled by the Danes in the time of the Viking raids in the dark ages.
+In fact, I am trying to delve through the fascinating and ancient history of my own town which still has its medieval walls, archery guilds, and some eerie plague pits which became the sites of churches in the 14th Century.
 Please contact me and let’s discuss the project.
 I would gladly come and speak to a group about local history; send me a note.

 I am fascinated by your photography, could I use your photos for my own website?

 Part of the enjoyment of research is traveling to the place where history occurred and documenting it.
 I have been particularly fascinated at documenting change – seeing a photograph of a street corner from an archive and then documenting that street corner today.
 The photo is then published along with its context, so that others can learn and enjoy the experience as well.
 So, on that note, I am very happy for anyone to use the photographs on my website that are taken by me (they will have © cambridgemilitaryhistory.com in the caption) for their own purposes.
+In fact, over the past years I’ve seen many of the photos I’ve taken end up on wikipedia.
 I would ask that you attribute the photograph by putting the http://www.cambridgemilitaryhistory.com link and accurately reflect what the picture shows.
 Contact me if you would like a acquire a high resolution photograph I have taken.
 For the photos I use that are from an archive, museum, or another website – I have ensured the proper attribution has been made and I would ask you to go directly to the source to use those photos.